Welcome to the Institute for Medical Biology Website!

-The Cellular Immunology Section under Hendrik Streeck at the U.S. Military HIV Research Program (MHRP) studies CD4 and CD8 T cell responses for vaccine design.
+The Institute for Medical Biology (Institut für medizinische Biologie) researches on improving lives for HIV-positive patients, investigating new avenues for HIV cure and HIV vaccine strategies.
 A particular focus is the role of CD4 T cell responses during HIV and other viral infections, with an eye towards how these responses may be manipulated for vaccine design.
 From classical helper roles to newly understood functions important for immune regulation, B cell development or even direct cytolysis, CD4 T cells are key to the orchestration of the immune system and represent a multi-faceted area of research.

 In HIV infection, virus-specific CD4 T cells are preferentially infected and depleted.
 Surprisingly little is known about the role and functions of these cells, nor is it understood how HIV-specific CD4 T cell responses can be induced without risking an increase in viral targets.
 The Streeck laboratory therefore focuses on several different areas of basic CD4 T cell immunobiology and specific aspects of CD4 T cell activity that are especially relevant to HIV infection and vaccine design.
 In particular, we are actively pursuing the following research areas: